-The story of Seven Cups goes like this: in 1991, Austin—who, at that time, was writing computer code and a psychotherapist—was gifted loose leaf Chinese tea by a friend studying at the University of Arizona.
+The story of Seven Cups goes like this: in 1991, Austin—who, at that time, was a psychotherapist and writing computer code —was gifted loose-leaf Chinese tea by a friend studying at the University of Arizona.
 Austin remembers being blown away by the quality and taste.
 He began to research how to order more, only to discover that Chinese tea was impossible to source from the United States.
 Austin was perplexed and then intrigued.

 In 2001, he began building the business that would become Seven Cups.
 “Part of what I wanted to do from the very beginning was to have a tea company that was completely oriented around ethics and transparency,” Austin says.
 “And really, we’re the first [tea] company ever to do that.”